canalplus/rx-player/doc/Getting_Started/Migration_From_v3/Player_Methods.md

 Note that consequently the `volumeChange` also has been updated to indicates both an audio volume change (through a `volume` property) and/or a muting/un-muting of the volume (through a `muted` property).

+### `setVolume` / `getVolume` / `mute` / `unMute` / `isMute`

+In the v3, `mute`, `unMute` and `isMute` were actually respectively setting the media element's `volume` property to `0` (`mute`), resetting it to its previous value (`unMute`) and telling if the current `volume` is set to `0` (`isMute`).

+Now, `mute` actually set the media element's `muted` property to `true`, the `unMute` method set it to `false`, and the `isMute` return its current value.
+We're now doing this this way because it better reflect the HTML5 way of doing things and thus might be more compatible with some browser-provided features.

+This means that you may have to update your code to handle the fact that now `setVolume` and muting methods don't interact, like they did before:

+  1. If you before expected a `setVolume` call to automatically un-mute the media, you now also may have to call `unMute` to do so.

+  2. If you expected `isMute` to return `true` when the current volume is set to `0` (e.g. to show an icon telling that there's no volume), you now will also have to check through `getVolume` if the volume is currently set to `0`.

+  3. Likewise `getVolume` will not return `0` when muted, but the last volume set through `setVolume` instead.
+Beware of this when showing UI volume indicators to not let users believe that there are sound when muted.